shackett/yeast_metabolism/README.md

 ## Standard Workflow ##

-* Use boundaryDataBlender.R to construct FBA-boundary fluxes - boundaryFluxes.Rdata
+* Use boundaryDataBlender.R to construct FBA-boundary fluxes - boundaryFluxes.Rdata.
-* Use FBA_run_full_reco.R to run QP-FBA and generate files for FVA
+* Use FBA_run_full_reco.R to run QP-FBA and generate files for FVA.
-* Run FVA using the gurobi python interace (qp_fba_clust.py) on a cluster
+* Run FVA using the gurobi python interace (qp_fba_clust.py) on a cluster.
-* Use FBA_run_full_reco.R to combine QP-estimates and FVA flux bounds for each reaction
+* Use FBA_run_full_reco.R to combine QP-estimates and FVA flux bounds for each reaction.

-* run reactionStructures.r to generate reaction-oriented relational information - creating lists of reaction forms and all relevent experimental and bioinformation information
+* run reactionStructures.r to generate reaction-oriented relational information - creating lists of reaction forms and all relevent experimental and bioinformation information.
-* match_brenda.R - use scraped brenda files to determine supported regulators and their kinetic properties
+* match_brenda.R - use scraped brenda files to determine supported regulators and their kinetic properties.

-* Run part of FBGA.R to pare lists of reaction forms down to relevant reactions and pass to cluster
+* Run part of FBGA.R to pare lists of reaction forms down to relevant reactions and pass to cluster.
-* Determine a posterior distribution of parameter values for each reaction form on the cluster using FluxOptimClus.R - computationally intensive, but highly parallelizable
+* Determine a posterior distribution of parameter values for each reaction form on the cluster using FluxOptimClus.R - computationally intensive, but highly parallelizable.
-* Use FBGA.R to assess the significance of proposed parameteric form alterations, and generate summaries of each reaction's kinetic properties, species and control
+* Use FBGA.R to assess the significance of proposed parameteric form alterations, and generate summaries of each reaction's kinetic properties, species and control.
 * Interactively comb through reaction summary information laid out in shinyapp in order to search for control principals.